r-saraiva/OutSystems_ServiceCenterToolkit/README.md

 Main features:
 - Error highlight on eSpace/Solution publish
-- fixed header
+- Fixed header
-- bigger buttons (better hit area)
+- Bigger buttons (better hit area)

 ## Installation
 Use this files with the following Chrome extensions: